a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Activate the volume window.
 View > By Name.
 Select the folder icon.
 Rename it.
 Verify that the folder window is renamed.
 * Launch DeskTop.
 Open a volume window.
 Position an file icon with a short name near the left edge of the window, but far enough away that the scrollbars are not active.
 Rename the file icon with a long name.
 Verify that the window's scrollbars activate.
 * Launch DeskTop.
 Open a volume window.
 Position an file icon with a long name near the left edge of the window, so that the name is partially cut off and the scrollbars activate.
 Rename the file icon with a short name.
 Verify that the window's scrollbars deactivate.
 * Launch DeskTop.
+Close all windows.
+Select a volume icon.
+File > Rename..., enter a new name, and click OK.
+Verify that after the dialog closes there is no mis-painting of a scrollbar on the desktop.

+* Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.